This next year in travel is going to be Out There – literally. And really, where better to go after it than in the wide open spaces of National Parks?

 1. Yellowstone National Park

 Who it’s for: the wildlife enthusiast

 Kicking off the list, it’s America’s first and foremost National Park.
 This is one of the best places for wildlife enthusiasts and watchers with – get this – nearly 300 species of birds, 16 species of fish, five species of amphibians, six species of reptiles, and 67 species of mammals.
 When you trek here, you take in gushing geysers like famous Old Faithful, hot springs, lush forests, and dramatic canyons.
 You’ll also see tons of animal friends like moose, bison, elk, grizzly bears, gray wolves and beavers.
 Spanning almost 3,500 square miles across Wyoming, Idaho, and Montana, Yellowstone really is the “Serengeti of America.”

 2. Grand Canyon National Park

-The Grand Canyon is one of the seven natural wonders of the world and one of the best national parks in the USA and maybe even North America.
-For those who like to make the most of their weekends without using all of their PTO days, visiting Grand Canyon National Park is totally doable in four days.
-You’ll have time to ride a mule into the canyon, hike Bright Angel Trail, and take the scenic drive from the South Rim to the North Rim.
-Plus, you can even stop by picture-perfect Antelope Canyon and Horseshoe Bend on the eastern end of the canyon for unmatched vistas.
+Coming in seventh on the natural wonders of the world list is the epic-named Grand Canyon.
+This is one of the best national parks in the USA and maybe even all of North America.
+For those who like to make the most of their weekends without using all of their PTO days, visiting the Grand Canyon is totally doable in four days.
+You’ll take a mule ride into the canyon, hike Bright Angel Trail, and drive the scenic route from South Rim to North Rim.
+Don’t forget to stop at the absolutely picture-perfect eastern end for Antelope Canyon and Horseshoe Bend’s unmatched vistas.

 3. Yosemite National Park